 Send text message notification to agent pool that a new lead is available.

-Once this notification occurs, the agent should contact lead via phone within 30 minutes and attempt to convert to a customer.
+Once this notification occurs, the agent should contact the lead via phone within 30 minutes and convert to a customer.

 Are There Any Downsides to Using Google AdWords?

-Google AdWords is only effective if someone understands the tool as well as Landing Page Optimization.
+Google AdWords is only effective if someone understands the tool and Landing Page Optimization.